BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 As it requires some extra memory, it's not enabled by default.
 This feature provides some methods and properties to access each facet of a mesh, like the facet positions, normals or the ability to retrieve all of a mesh facets in a given zone of the world space.
 #### What is a mesh facet ?
-We use here the term "facet" not to be confused with the term "face".
+We use here the term "facet" in order to be not confused with the term "face".
 A mesh can have some planar faces.
 For example, a box has 6 sides, so 6 planar squared faces.
 Each of its faces are drawn at the WebGL level with 2 triangles.
 We call "facets" these elementary triangles.
 #### How to enable the facet data ?